Sigurd Ring: Sögubrot af nokkrum fornkonungum

 In Sögubrot af nokkrum fornkonungum, Ring (mostly mentioned without the name element Sigurd) is the paternal nephew of the Danish king Harald Wartooth, and presumably (the part of Sögubrot where this would have been narrated expressly has not been preserved) the son of Randver, who in his turn is the son of Harald's mother Auðr the Deep-Minded and her husband king Raðbarðr of Gardariki.
 Harald Wartooth was beginning to feel old, so he made Ring the king of Uppland, with the commission to rule Sweden and Västergötland.
 When Harald reached the extraordinary age of 150, he desired to die like a king in battle, and therefore challenged Ring to meet him in the field.
 Ring gathered manpower from Sweden, Västergötland and Norway and marched his troops by land and sea to the plain of Brávellir beneath the forest of Kolmården, close to the Bråviken bay.
-There he was met by the multi-ethic army of Harald, and the colossal Battle of Brávellir followed.
-In the end Ring beat his uncle, who was bludgeoned to death in the desperate fighting, and became the ruler of Denmark as well.
-He put an jarl in charge of Skåne and made a shieldmaiden the ruler of the rest of Denmark (cf. Chronicon Lethrense, below).
+There he was met by the multi-ethnic army of Harald, and the colossal Battle of Brávellir followed.
+In the end Ring beat his uncle, who was bludgeoned to death by his own general Bruni, and became the ruler of Denmark as well.

-Sigurd Ring (as he is now called in the text) married Alfhild, the daughter of King Gandalf Alfgeirsson of Alfheim (modern Bohuslän) and their son was Ragnar Lodbrok.
+Sigurd Ring (as he is now called in the text) married Alfhild, the daughter of King Gandalf Alfgeirsson of Alfheim (modern Bohuslän) and their son was Ragnar.
 As Sigurd grew old, distant parts of his realm began to secede, and it is told how he lost territory in England due to old age.
 A certain Adalbrikt (Æthelberht) took possession of Northumbria and was succeeded by his sons Ama and Ælla.
 One day, Sigurd was in Västergötland and was visited by his in-laws, the sons of Gandalf.
 They asked him to join them in attacking king Eysteinn of Vestfold in Norway.
 In Vestfold, there were great blóts held at Skiringssal.
 Unfortunately, Sögubrot (meaning the "fragment") ends there.
 However, the Skjöldunga saga is believed to be the original story on which Sögubrot is based and it continues the story (see below).